ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.4.1**

+- Fixed a typo which was causing Ancient Scepter variants for Huntress to be inverted.

 **4.4.0**

 - Added Ancient Scepter skill for Captain: 21-Probe Salute.